 Check if your league has rules about which kinds of bats are OK to use.

 before practice and games.

 Use proper technique, especially when throwing or sliding.

 Stop training if they get hurt or feel pain.
 Players must get checked by an athletic

 trainer, coach, doctor, or nurse before going back on the field.

-particularly on hot, sunny days, by drinking plenty of fluids before, during, and
+on hot, sunny days, by drinking plenty of fluids before, during, and after games and

 Knows the team plan for emergencies.